Some Applications of Dynamical Belyi Polynomials: Post-Critically Finite Polynomials and Bad Reduction

 Hence $B_{d,k}^\phi$ has bad reduction at $p$, so by Lemma~\ref{lem:pgr}, $B_{d,k}$ has persistent bad reduction at $p$. \end{proof}

 Note: Recall that the {\bf content} of a polynomial with integer coefficients is the greatest common divisor of the coefficients.
-We see that the statement of Proposition~\ref{prop:monicconj} above applies to any non-monic polynomial with integer coefficients fixing 0 and with content~1, with exactly the same proof.

-The proposition below provides, for each degree $d>2$ and prime $p$ meeting the conditions of Theorem 1, a polynomial of degree $d$ with persistent bad reduction at $p$.
+We see that the statement and proof of Proposition~\ref{prop:monicconj} apply to any $f(z) \in\ZZ[z]$ such that $f$ has content~1, the leading coefficient is not a unit, and $f(0)=0$.
+The proposition below provides, for each degree $d\geq 3$ and prime $p$ meeting the conditions of Theorem 1, a polynomial of degree $d$ with persistent bad reduction at $p$.
 All of our examples come from the family of conservative dynamical Belyi polynomials.